crocodyli/RansomDialect/SOURCES.md

-# Data Sources — Ransomchats
+# Data Sources — RansomDialect

 > Documentation of chat origins and behavioral mapping of each ransomware actor.